rsanchez/eecli/README.md

 ```

 ### Delete Entry
-Delete an entry by entering in an entry_id, url_title or title.
-If entering in a title with spaces you must wrap the title in quotes.
+Delete an entry by entering in an entry_id or url_title.

 ```
-# delete an entry by the title
+# delete an entry by the entry_id
-eecli delete:entry “Entry be gone”
+eecli delete:entry 123

 # delete an entry by the url_title
 eecli delete:entry entry_be_gone